Tropical Plant Systematics

 The three full-time coordinators will be joined by five to ten guest faculty from major universities and research institutions in the U.S. and Latin America.

-Amanda Grusz is co-coordinator and will be with the course for its duration.
-She is currently a postdoctoral fellow at the Smithsonian National Museum of Natural History (US) and, in 2016, will join the Department of Biology at the University of Minnesota Duluth as an Assistant Professor and Director of the Olga Lakela Herbarium (DUL).
+Amanda Grusz is coordinator and will be with the course for its duration.
+She is currently at the Department of Biology at the University of Minnesota Duluth as an Assistant Professor and Director of the Olga Lakela Herbarium (DUL).
 Amanda’s research explores the patterns and processes that give rise to plant diversity (especially ferns).
 By harnessing the power of natural history collections and embracing genome exploration, her work unites traditional and modern techniques to achieve this objective.
 Amanda was a participant in the 2008 TPS course and has since served as a course teaching assistant and co-coordinator.
 You can view Amanda’s website at amandagrusz.org.

 Mauricio Bonifacino is co-coordinator and will be with the course for its duration.
 He is professor at Laboratorio de Botánica, Facultad de Agronomía Laboratorio de Sistemática de Plantas Vasculares, Facultad de Ciencias Universidad de la República Montevideo, Uruguay.
 Mauricio’s research is focused on Compositae and particularly Asteraceae.

 Students will have the opportunity to interact, be taught by and participate in group field projects with faculty from many different universities and research interests.
 A list of potential invited faculty is provided.

 - Lena Struwe - Rutgers University